BibleVizArc

-Even in the last days, God does not change his mind, and he will not contradict himself (2 Timothy 2:13).
+Even in the last days, God does not change, so he will not contradict himself (2 Timothy 2:13).
 Remember, the Spirit is part of God (John 1:3; Colossians 1:16-17; Hebrews 1:3).
 Therefore, we can be confident that new revelation from God will not contradict old revelation from God.
-It will be like the ministry of Jesus Christ, who opened up the understanding of ancient prophecies but did not destroy the law or the prophets (Matthew 5:18).
+It will be like the ministry of Jesus Christ—He opened up the understanding of ancient prophecies—but did not destroy the law or the prophets (Matthew 5:18).

 How can we tell the difference between godly prophecy and false prophecy?